pag-r/simplewebshell/README.md

 ## Simple Go-based webshell for Docker
-By default http server listens on port 9090. <br />
+By default http server listens port 9090. <br />
-If using GET commands have to be seperared by comma symbol i.e. `ls,-al,|,grep,Dockerfile`<br />
+If using GET commands have to be seperated by comma symbol i.e. `ls,-al,|,grep,Dockerfile`<br />
 If using POST format:
 ```json
 {"command" : "ls -al | grep Dockerfile"}